salesforce/bazel-eclipse/docs/dev/architecture.md

 ### The plugins that compose the Bazel Eclipse Feature

 Internally, the Bazel Eclipse Feature is implemented using several Eclipse plugins.
-Not only does this separate concerns, but it makes unit testing simpler.
-Only one plugin (the *plugin-core*) has access to Eclipse APIs.

-- **com.salesforce.bazel.eclipse.core**: this plugin is the one that is integrated with Eclipse APIs, and contains classes such as the activator
+It does this separate concerns, and shares code between the UI integartion (Eclipse IDE) and the language server (Eclipse JDT LS).
+The Eclipse plug-ins have access to Eclipse APIs depending on their scope.

+- **com.salesforce.bazel.eclipse.core**: plug-in is supposed to be headless only, i.e. must not access anything in `org.eclipse.swt`, `org.eclipse.jface` and `org.eclipse.ui`.
+- **com.salesforce.bazel.eclipse.ui**: plug-in with integrating into Eclipse IDE (UI)
+- **com.salesforce.bazel.eclipse.jdtls**: plug-in with integrating into Eclipse JDT LS
-- **com.salesforce.bazel-java-sdk**: handles model abstractions and command execution for Bazel.
-This is a vendored copy of the [Bazel Java SDK](https://github.com/salesforce/bazel-java-sdk) which is a general purpose SDK for Bazel.
+- **com.salesforce.bazel-java-sdk**: handles some abstractions and command execution for Bazel.